DanielMilutinovic/DanielMilutinovic.github.io/README.md

 ## 2019/12/19

-I have started porting the firmware to NXP's new [i.MX RT1010](https://www.nxp.com/design/development-boards/i.mx-evaluation-and-development-boards/i.mx-rt1010-evaluation-kit:MIMXRT1010-EVK) crossover processor, which features an ARM Cortex-M7 core running at 500MHz and 16MB Flash, as well as a 64-bit Floating Point Unit.
+I have started porting the firmware to NXP's new [i.MX RT1010](https://www.nxp.com/design/development-boards/i.mx-evaluation-and-development-boards/i.mx-rt1010-evaluation-kit:MIMXRT1010-EVK) crossover processor, which features an ARM Cortex-M7 core running at 500MHz and 16MB Flash memory, as well as a 32-bit Floating Point Unit.

-The display will be replaced with a higher resolution 320 x 480 colour display.
+The display has been replaced with a higher resolution 320 x 480 colour display.

 To join the discussion forum, please click on the link below: